 UF: Florida consumers remain mildly optimistic

-“The pattern of consumer confidence in Florida over the last three months is exactly the same as it was a year ago,” said Chris McCarty, director of UF’s Survey Research Center in the Bureau of Economic and Business Research.
+“The pattern of Consumer Sentiment in Florida over the last three months is exactly the same as it was a year ago,” said Chris McCarty, director of UF’s Survey Research Center in the Bureau of Economic and Business Research.
 “From December 2010 to February 2011, the overall level of confidence went from 70 to 77, then 76, the same as this year.”

 The test of whether the confidence is sustained will come in March, he said.
 In 2011, it dropped four points.
 It continued to decline steadily until August as Americans reacted pessimistically to events at home and abroad.

 For the moment, however, various economic indicators show why Floridians remain modestly optimistic.
 For example, recent stock market activity reached post-recession highs, lifting the Dow Jones industrial average over 13,000.
 This rise, McCarty said, tops a “psychological barrier that if passed could lead to increased investment.”